jargon-io/jargon/README.md

 An AI-managed zettelkasten.

-Jargon parses articles into index card-sized insights that are stored independently and cross-referenced.
-LLMs handle the work traditionally done by hand—summarizing sources, extracting ideas, linking related concepts, and collapsing duplicates.
+Jargon is an AI-managed zettelkasten that parses articles, papers, and videos into index card-sized key ideas.
+It summarizing sources, extracts ideas, links related concepts, and collapses duplicates.
 Semantic embeddings surface connections across the library.

 Each source is parsed in context of existing cards, generating new insights that link back to the original material.
 The result is a knowledge base of interlinked ideas that can be explored directly or used as a RAG to answer questions.
 Questions also pull results from the web, which flow through the same extract/summarize/link pipeline before being synthesized with library content.
-Every node gets pre-generated research threads to pull on.

 ## Core Loop